ShaunFerris/Coding-Note-Taking/Data Structures and Algorithms/Data Structures - Implementation of a BST.md

 						parent.left = child
 					else:
 						parent.right = child
-				#Node has two childre, case 3
+				#Node has two children, case 3
-				elif node.left != None and node.right != None:
+				elif node.children() == 2:
 					smallest_node = min_node(node.right)
 					node.elem = smallest_node.elem
 					self.recursive_remove(node, parent, val)
 			#Node to delete is root node
 			else:
+				if node.children() == 0:
-				if node.left is None and node.right is None: node = None
+					node = None
+				elif node.children() == 1:
-				elif node.left != None or node.right != None
+					if node.left != None:
+						self.root = node.left
+					else:
+						self.root = node.right
+				elif node.children() == 2:
+					smallest_node = min_node(node.right)
+					node.elem = smallest_node.elem
+					self.recursive_remove(node, None, val)
+		return node
 ```
+This is tough.
+Make sure you understand the delete operation, even if that means going
+through it over and over again.
+Use a pen and paper if you need!
+It is a good question for an
+employer to ask as it shows how someone approaches a tough problem (pointing out different
+scenarios, breaking the problem down, etc.)